22003197/Module-2/BUILT-IN FUNCTIONS AND LAMBDA FUNCTIONS.md

 # Exp.No:8
-## BUILT-IN FUNCTIONS AND LAMBDA FUNCTIONS - POWER OF A NUMBER
+# BUILT-IN FUNCTIONS AND LAMBDA FUNCTIONS

 ### AIM
 To write a Python program to compute the power of the given number using appropriate built -in function .